-A child is considered healthy when all symptoms have subsided and she or he is out of recovery.
-In simple febrile infections this means one to two days with no fever.
+A child is considered healthy when all symptoms have subsided and she or he is out of the recovery phase.
+With simple febrile infections this usually means one to two days with no fever.

-During recovery children are still faint, pale, prone to sweating, and picky.
+During recovery children are still fatiqued, pale, prone to sweating, and picky.
 In the morning they may be given warm lemon-honey liquid, mild sage tea during the day, linden tree tea, elder flower tea or chamomile tea in the evening.
-Warm clothing is important, so the child does not get a cold way too early.
+Warm clothing is important, so that the child does not get cold too early.
 Activities should be reintroduced gradually.

-Usually, the end of the recovery can be seen by the fact that the child is energetic again, active, with rosy cheeks, appetite is returning, playing, and "has an urge to go."
+Usually, the end of the recovery phase can be recognized by the fact that the child is energetic again, active, with rosy cheeks, returing appetite, playful, and "has an urge to go."

-In times like this it's usually one extra day, and then the child can go back to the community.
+In situations like this usually one extra day of rest is home is needed, and then the child can go back to the community (go back into the public).
 A child who is taking medication (e.g. antibiotics) should not go back to the community.
-He, who indeed needs antibiotics, because he’s ill, also needs to be at hime, resting.
-The child who’s over the fever is no longer contagious.
-However, in the kindergarten the child may get infected by others in a few days.
-This is normal in nursery, kindergarten, elementary school, or in case in which the child has several siblings.
+A child who is sick enough to need antibiotics, also needs to be at home, resting.
+A child who is no longer febrile is no longer contagious.
+However, in the kindergarten a child may get infected by others in just a few days.
+This is normal in nursery, kindergarten, elementary school, or in cases where a child has several siblings.

 From this point of view kindergarten can be considered an “immunological gym”.
-Kids practice going through things little by little, so by the time they get to school life can go with fewer fevers and fewer absences.
+Kids practice going through things little by little, so by the time they get to grade school, life can go on with fewer fevers and fewer absences.

 Nursery is, of course, a bit more difficult terrain, because children are even smaller, more responsive, and recover more slowly (and sometimes with more complications).

-After a well-endured febrile illness, children sometimes develop new qualities, new skills.
-For example, they become more talkative, liberated, will have better sleep or appetite, and they appear to be better at something than before.
+After a well-endured febrile illness, children sometimes develop new qualities or new skills.
+For example, they may become more talkative, less fearful, have better sleep or appetite, and appear to be better at something than before.
 This is a sign that the disease they endured made them more robust.
 In other words, the child came out of a crisis by gaining something from it.

 How to prevent new febrile infections?

-By allowing optimal, seamless exposure to common infections.
+By allowing natural, seamless exposure to common infections.
 It is a common experience that after some (even high) febrile illnesses, there is a longer break; illnesses are less frequent, shorter and less severe.

-- within three weeks fever returns to over 38.5 degrees with 2-3-day intervals,
+- within three weeks fever returns to over 38.5 degrees over 2-3-day interval,

-- if the child has travelled to a far eastern country in the past year,
+- if the child has traveled to a far country in the past year,

-- if he/she has had febrile infections more than 10-12 times a year and possibly with complications.
+- if she has had febrile infections more than 10-12 times a year and possibly with complications.